davidxxxcc/EthereumBasic/get-start-sith-solidity.md

 }
 ```

 Finally, we now need something called **Events**.
 These are special, empty functions that you call to help clients like the Ethereum Wallet keep track of activities happening in the contract.
 Events should start with a capital letter.
 Add this line at the beginning of the contract to declare the event:

 ```
-event
-Transfer
-(
-address indexed
-from
-, address indexed to, uint256
+event Transfer ( address indexed from, address indexed to, uint256 value);
-value
-)
-;
 ```